|

 Once Mamba starts it gathers the properties specified in the

-Java properties file and pushes them into the
+Java properties file and pushes them into thejava.util.Systemso that they can be accessed throughout

 the system by various objects.
 The following sections describe the

 various configuration details for Mamba.
+Server

 Mamba is configured directly using the Java properties file

-server.properties , which can be specified using
+server.properties, which can be specified using

-specified in this file will be loaded into the
+specified in this file will be loaded into thejava.lang.Systemobject so that they are globaly

 accessable to objects within the system.
 The various properties